 - G. Waiver of Detention/Retention. - 1.
-Detention/retention may be waived for the following non-residential small site permits if no adverse impacts are demonstrated through drainage analysis and a payment-in-lieu is made into the stormwater management fund in accordance with Section 6.1.1.3. - a. non-residential small site permits, - b. developments within High Intensity Zones, and - c. plats of 4 lots or less in single family residential zoning districts where lots front and are served by an existing street.
+Detention/retention may be waived for the following non-residential small site permits if no adverse impacts are demonstrated through drainage analysis and a payment-in-lieu is made into the stormwater management fund in accordance with Section 6.1.1.3. - a. non-residential small site permits, - b. developments within High Intensity Zones, and c. plats of 4 lots or less where the lots subdivided from the parent parcel do not exceed 0.5 acres each, are restricted by zoning or deed to 65% impervious cover or less, and are served by and existing street.
+An exemption is not allowed for the submittal of a series of plats of 4 lots or less with the intention of producing a tract that is greater than 4 lots.